YOU ARE LOOKING FOR BUSINESS ACQUISITION FINANCING!

 What is acquisition financing?

-Acquisition finance is the method that buyers use to acquire a business via share sales as well as the company's assets via an asset-based sale.
-Successful acquisitions can allow for organic growth and in many cases economies of scale can be achieved with new ownership and company funds under loan programs that make sense.
-A small business loan solution is available via government loans and loans are repaid from the future cash flow of the business.
-Financing acquisitions for a newly acquired business will require that debt service can be maintained for repayment of the business via internal financial resources.
+Acquisition finance is the method buyers use to acquire a business via share sales and the company's assets via an asset-based sale.
+Successful acquisitions can allow for organic growth, and in many cases, economies of scale can be achieved with new ownership and company funds under loan programs that make sense.
+A small business loan solution is available via government loans and loans are repaid from the business's future cash flow.
+Financing acquisitions for a newly acquired business will require that debt service can be maintained for repayment of the company via internal financial resources.

 What is the best way of financing the acquisition?

-Acquisitions are funded via a down payment/equity injection of the buyer as well as some combination of business senior debt and business line of credit financing post-acquisition.
+Business Acquisitions are funded via the buyer's down payment/equity injection and some combination of business senior debt and business line of credit financing post-acquisition.
 The acquired business's assets can be leveraged to help fund the acquisition.
 The company will pay interest on the acquisition debt and must demonstrate reasonable cash flow generation / ongoing cash reserves to make acquisition financing work.

 How do you finance a business purchase?

-Business purchases can be financed via business loans from traditional or alternative lenders as well as government loans that are available.
+Business purchases can be financed through business loans from traditional or alternative lenders, as well as government loans.

 How do you structure a business acquisition?